sarah-berriola/ui-ux/README.md

 ### Hi there 👋

-This is my UI/UX portfolio, coded using CSS grid and subgrid.
+This is my UI/UX portfolio, coded using CSS grid.